yuawano/mid-bootcamp-project/README.md

 ![Screenshot](classification/data/image2.jpg)

 ## Objective and hypothesis
+### Background
+The bank also provides credit card services which is a very important source of revenue for the bank.
+The bank wants to understand the demographics and other characteristics of its customers that accept a credit card offer and that do not accept a credit card.
+The bank designs a focused marketing study, with 18,000 current bank customers.
+This focused approach allows the bank to know who does and does not respond to the offer, and to use existing demographic data that is already available on each customer.

 ### Objective
-Learn how to clean the data, apply the statistical techniques (SQL) and visulizations (Tableau), apply logistic regression on a imbalanced data to find the best model for predicting whether the customer will accept the credit card offer or not.
+Learn how to clean the data, apply the statistical techniques and visulizations, apply logistic regression on a imbalanced data to find the best model for predicting why some bank customers accept credit card offers.
+In this studies, below programs are used to solve the problem.

+- SQL
+- Python
+- Tableau

 ### Hypothesis
 Customers with below requirements have higher chances to accept the offer